awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_getting_started_prereqs.md

 + At least two subnets\.
 Each of the subnets must be in a different Availability Zone\.
 + The VPC must have default hardware tenancy\.
 + You cannot create a AWS Managed Microsoft AD in a VPC using addresses in the 198\.18\.0\.0/15 address space\.
-+ AWS Directory Service does not support using Network Address Translation \(NAT\) with Active Directory\.
-Using NAT can result in replication errors\.

 If you need to integrate your AWS Managed Microsoft AD domain with an existing on\-premises Active Directory domain, you must have the Forest and Domain functional levels for your on\-premises domain set to Windows Server 2003 or higher\.